Stephanie-Ash/jewellery-art/README.md

 ### Search Engine Optimisation

 Research has been carried out on keywords associated with sites such as this with the aim of improving SEO.
 An initial search using Google and Wordtracker of general keywords such as 'Jewellery' or categories such as 'Necklaces' has lead to the conclusion that although these words get a lot of hits, there is also a lot of competition.
 The sites that they bring up in a search engine are also for the more traditional gold and precious stone jewellery which are not the focus of this site.
 Further searches found that a more targeted approach combining jewellery with words such as Art and similar reduced the competition and resulted in sites similar to this such as Tatty Devine coming up in the search engines.
 Specifying the specific materials of the jewellery i.e. 'Acrylic Jewelley' also appears to be a successful approach.
-From this research a list of keywords including jewelley art, artistic jewellery, jewellery for artists, contemporary handmade jewellery, unusual or unique jewellery, original handmade jewellery, UK jewellery designers have been selected.
+In addition to this Google research suggests that people searching for jewellery also specify a location such as UK and so mentioning the UK based designers could be of benefit.
+From this research a list of keywords including jewelley art, artistic jewellery, jewellery for artists, contemporary handmade jewellery, unusual or unique jewellery, original handmade jewellery, acrylic jewellery, silver jewellery and UK jewellery designers have been selected.

 The researched keywords have been included in the meta keywords and description in the base.html page and have been used to select the name of the site.
-The Jewellery Art name has also been included in the site title with important keywords also included in this title on key pages such as the index and products pages.
+The Jewellery Art name has been included in the site title with important keywords also included in this title on key pages such as the index and products pages.

 The homepage has also been designed with SEO in mind.
 The site title and some of the selected keywords have been included in the most important h1 and h2 headings.

 ![Homepage Headings](docs/screenshots/homepage-headings.jpg)

 The text sections on the homepage also contain some of the keywords with the important ones within strong tags.
 Links have been provided to other authoritative sites such as the Association for Contemporary Jewellery and Jewellery Focus.
+A sitemap.xml and robots.txt file have also been included for SEO purposes.

-One further thing to note when in comes to SEO is the spelling of jewellery which is different in the USA (jewelry).
+One further thing to note when it comes to SEO is the spelling of jewellery which is different in the USA (jewelry).
 Research has suggested that the spelling used should not affect the SEO but it is recommended that the spelling most appropriate to the customer base should be selected.
 In this case, with a UK based company it is jewellery.

-All these considerations would hopefully improve the SEO of the site however as acknowledged previously it is catering to a fairly niche market and a marketing strategy as described above will all be key in bringing customers to the site.
+All these considerations would hopefully improve the SEO of the site however as acknowledged previously it is catering to a fairly niche market and a marketing strategy as described above will also be key in bringing customers to the site.

 ## Planning